All Kinds, One School

 We believe…

-• Our nation needs unity where it counts.
-Bringing together families from across lines of difference—and inspiring them to love and support one another—is foundational to our mission of finding a calling that will change the world.
+• Our country works best when people with different views and backgrounds can cooperate.
+Bringing together families across lines of difference—and encouraging them to know, respect, and support one another—is central to our mission of helping each learner find a calling that makes a positive difference in the world.

 Our goals: